 We understand that living with sight loss can be incredibly challenging.
 However, with our support, we know that blind and partially sighted people can continue living the lives they want.
 That can be something as simple as still being able to enjoy books and television.
 It can be something essential like being able to safely cook meals and go shopping.
 It can be something important like being able to stay in work.
 Or it can be something personal like being able to continue doing sport and leisure activities.

-We aim to locally support blind and partially sighted people to maintain or improve their physical and emotional wellbeing by providing advice and support to help people exercise, manage medication, eat healthily, increase confidence and self-esteem, give them a sense of security and future, and reduce incidents of falls and accidents.
-We want people to enjoy independent and fulfilled lives by helping them to be part of a community, to take part in social and leisure activities, get out and about more, to be able and willing to shop alone, to visit friends, be digitally included, have more income and be able to manage money, to volunteer or work, and to take part in lifelong learning.
+Our aim is to support blind and partially sighted people to maintain or improve their physical and emotional well-being by providing advice and support to help them exercise, manage medication, eat healthily, increase confidence and self-esteem, give them a sense of security and future, and reduce incidents of falls and accidents.
+We want blind and partially sighted people to enjoy independent and fulfilled lives by helping them to be part of a community, to take part in social and leisure activities, get out and about more, to be able and willing to shop alone, to visit friends, be digitally included, have more income and be able to manage money, to volunteer or work, and to take part in lifelong learning.

 Our headquarters in Jones Court, Womanby Street, Cardiff is where many of our Cardiff based social and activity groups are held.
 We have a Resource Centre which stocks as range of daily living products and demonstrate and advise on accessible technology equipment and products.
 Our staff and volunteers are available to provide you with information, advice and a listening ear.
 Our Eye Clinic Liaison Officer is based at the University Hospital of Wales in Cardiff.
 She is there to support people at the point of diagnosis and can offer information, advice and refer to other organisations in the community.